 Prevents moisture risks

-- Contains no fire retardants that promote corrosion.
+- Contains no fire retardants that increase corrosion.

 - Performs well even in 2030 climate conditions at relative humidity levels of RH80% and RH95%

-Even if our stone wool is made of natural stone, a raw material that is natural and essentially inexhaustible, we need to make optimal use of our planet’s resources.
-We do this in several different ways, both in our own manufacturing process and in providing services that support recycling of our products.
-Our stone wool can be recycled again and again into new stone wool.
+Although our stone wool is made of natural stone, a raw material that is natural and essentially inexhaustible, we need to make optimal use of our planet’s resources.
+We do this in many ways, both in our own manufacturing process and in providing services that support the recycling of our products.
+Our stone wool can be recycled multiple times into new stone wool.